bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 You should have received an email from us: ![](/img/enable-bitrisse-saml-org.jpg)

 1. Click `Sign In via SSO`.

+   NOTE: Below error message only appears if you’ve been trying to access the Authorization page in a **Safari browser**.

+       Error: The CORS policy for this site does not allow access from the specified Origin....

+   As a workaround, we suggest you to copy the URL and paste it in a new tab.
+It will work!
+For all other browser types, you should be safely landing to the Authorization page.
 2. On the `Allow "organization name" to sign you in` window, click `Authorize` if you trust the organization.

    You should be landing on your organization's Bitrise Dashboard.
 You can check on the `Groups` tab who has been added to the org as a SAML user.